steventopper/TransRot/README.md

 ## More Information

-For more information regarding TransRot, optimization videos, and examples, visit [the project page](https://engfac.cooper.edu/topper/764).
+For more information regarding TransRot, optimization videos, and examples, visit the Wiki for this project.
+You may also visit [the project page](https://engfac.cooper.edu/topper/764) at Cooper Union.